By Hope S. Philbrick

 Culinary styles grow out of the foods available in a region and the people who live there.
 In land-locked Tennessee, there’s a long tradition of barbecued and deep-fried beef, chicken, pork and even vegetables.
 In Nashville, this sort of stick-to-your-ribs home-style cooking is common.
 But not all of the culinary offerings are traditional: Many talented chefs are giving Southern cuisine a contemporary twist, with award-winning results.
 And international cuisines are available, too.
 The farm-to-table trend is in high-gear, and fresh, seasonal and local ingredients set the stage for today’s Nashville flavor.

-A recent visit confirmed these eight restaurants are great dining options.
+Where to eat in Nashville TN?
+A recent visit confirmed these seven restaurants are great dining options.
 (Check back—we’ll feature more Nashville dining recommendations in future issues.)

 Capitol Grille at the Hermitage Hotel